sylvaincodes/fractal/README.md

 ### File conventions

-Next.js provides a set of special files to create UI with specific behavior in nested routes such as :
+Next.js provides a set of special files to create UI with specific behavior in nested routes such as

-layout.ts
-error.ts
-globals.css
-fonts.tsx
-loading.tsx
-manifest.ts
-not-found.tsx
-robots.ts
-sitemap.ts

 ### `layout.tsx`